ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 The value is taken from the "Named Information" registry.

-#### Leaf Algorithm member
+#### Leaf Algorithm parameter

 The algorithm used for preprocessing the leaf content to produce the input to the leaf digest operation.
+When present, this parameter MUST be placed in the protected header bucket.

 Label: 3

 Value type: int

-Each algorithm must define a value for ToBeHashed which is the input to the leaf digest operation.
+Each algorithm must define a value for LeafToBeHashed which is the input to the leaf digest operation.

 This document establishes a registry with initial members.

-#### X.509 certificate chain
+#### X.509 certificate chain parameter

 The X.509 certificate chain used for signing.